georgejecook/maestro-roku/docs/View Framework/aggregate-views.md

 ## DynamicContainer

-DynamicContainer is analogue to iOS's container view.
+`DynamicContainer` is analogue to iOS's container view.
 It affords the embedding of screens, within screens.
 This is useful for:

  - Tab switchers
  - Sub views (e.g. placing a *faux* dialog on top of a screen)
  - Embedding a forgot password screen inside of another screen

 It has one method `SetNextView`, which will set the current view on the container.
 Note, you can bind directly to this, in mvvm bindings, as maestro knows how to call node functions.

+## MultiContainer

+Allows for display of multiple components on top of each other, in an indexed manner.
+Set the children with the `children` field, and then use the `index` field to specify which child is focused.
+The MultiContainer will automatically focus on, and scroll to the child at the requested index.

+### Fields
+ - `animationDuration` - controls animation speed
+ - `children` - the the children of the multiContainer
+ - `index` - index of current focused view, if set will jump to view at index
+ - `isAnimated` - if false, will jump to index without animating
+ - `needsRecalculating` - if true, will force layout again
+ - `yOffsets` - collection of values that correspond to each child.
+Each value will offset the screen position for the corresponding view